2dukes/Cyber-Range-Framework/project/ad/README.md

 crackmapexec smb dc01.xyz.com -u USERNAME -p PASSWORD
 ```

-To this commands we can append several flags:
+To these commands, we can append several flags:
 - `--pass-pol` to view the AD password policy.
 - `--users` to view the AD users.
 - `--groups` to view the AD groups.